atkinsonholly/one-on-one-client/README.md

 - Be connected to a centralised web UI through the owner’s wallet
 - Be used to initialise a unique, dedicated centralised ElizaOS agent (only if the wallet is connected)
-- Be chatted to, privately, and with SignInWithEthereum authentication through a simple web UI Retain the context from previous chats-
+- Be chatted to, privately, and with SignInWithEthereum authentication through a simple web UI
+- Retain the context from previous chats

 ### v0.2: MVP